← All Rankings | #22 Overall | Reviewed by Sarah Chen | Last updated 2026-06-04

 Tactiq

-Real-time transcription for Google Meet and Zoom
+Real-time transcription for Google Meet, Zoom, and Microsoft Teams

 Category